Saratov Fall Meeting Conference 2023

 Dmitry S. Kulyabov

-Professor of the Department of Applied Informatics and Probability Theory
+Professor of the Department of Probability Theory and Cybersecurity

 My research interests include physics, Unix administration, and networking.